Transformer Core Lamination | Crgo Transformer – Sarjani Coretech

 Transformer Core vs. Transformer Lamination: Why the Difference Matters

 When you’re working with transformers, there’s one thing you can’t afford to overlook: the design of the core.
-But here’s where many people get confused: what’s the difference between a transformer core and a transformer lamination?
+But here’s where many people confuse things: they often mix up a transformer core with a transformer lamination.

 These two terms are often used together, but they don’t mean the same thing.
 In fact, understanding how they’re different is key to building transformers that are not only efficient but also long-lasting and cost-effective.